Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Background

-Unlike traditional models with clear separations between training and evaluation data, LLMs are pre-trained on massive, diverse datasets—often scraped from the web (e.g., FineWeb~\cite{penedo2024the})—which increases the risk of evaluation data overlap.
-In the post-training phase, models are further fine-tuned on large human-annotated~\cite{mukherjee2023orca,kim-etal-2023-cot} or synthetic datasets~\cite{ding2023enhancing,OpenHermes25,wang2023openchat} that may resemble evaluation tasks, further compounding contamination risks.
+Data contamination can occur during the pre-training, post-training, or fine-tuning phases of LLM development.
+Unlike traditional models with clear separations between training and evaluation data, LLMs are pre-trained on massive, diverse datasets—often scraped from the web (e.g., FineWeb~\cite{penedo2024the}), increasing the risk of evaluation data overlap.
+In the post-training phase, models are further fine-tuned on large human-annotated~\cite{mukherjee2023orca,kim-etal-2023-cot} or synthetic datasets~\cite{ding-etal-2023-enhancing,OpenHermes25,wang2023openchat} that may resemble evaluation tasks, further compounding contamination risks.
 Although retrieval-based detection methods~\cite{team2024gemini,achiam2023gpt} exist, the sheer scale and complexity of training corpora make it difficult to entirely exclude evaluation data.
 Additionally, many LLMs keep their training data proprietary~\cite{dubey2024llama,yang2024qwen2}, complicating the accurate assessment of their true performance and highlighting the need for fair and reliable benchmarks.
 This opacity further exacerbates data contamination, as it impedes the community’s ability to verify and mitigate potential overlaps between training and evaluation data.